They Came to Biloxi

 An incredible week – truly a week like no other.

-The youth participants recorded a podcast documenting their experiences that will be published on the POCACITO website and other media platforms.
+The youth participants recorded a podcast documenting their experiences that was published on the POCACITO website and other media platforms.
 They created artworks and images for a digital zine.
 And everyone took part in meal preparation – feeding fifty people at the same time takes real coordination and commitment, just like caring for our planet.
 But sitting around the campfire at night surrounded by nature and new friends and toasting marshmallows to make smores, anything seems possible.

 There are many people and organizations to thank for making this year’s POCACITO German-American Summer Academy possible.
 First among them are the 40 academy participants who shared their personalities, lived experiences, and desire to do good with each other.
 They inspired us, and they made a material difference on the Gulf Coast.